dirkleas/miditoyz/README.md

     miditoyz init ~/music/collection ~/music/collection.new          # MacOS or Linux
     miditoyz init c:\music\collection c:\music\collection.new        # Windows
     ```
-1. For future updates as the project evolves, you can use the following command to update your local copy of the project with the latest changes from the official Github repository after you change directory into wherever you installed things (e.g. `cd ~/miditoyz` on MacOS/Linux, or `cd C:\miditoyz` on Windows):
+1. For future project updates, you can pull any changes from the official Github repository into wherever you cloned the project:
     ```
+    cd ~/miditoyz                                                    # MacOS or Linux
+    cd C:\miditoyz                                                   # Windows

     git pull
     ```